 - Check out social media at the University of Windsor.
 Follow UWindsor Nursing on Twitter!
 Watch our Nursing Takeover on Instagram!

 - For any other information, please visit uwindsor.ca/registrar/resource/student

 Worried about online learning in Nursing?
-Winter 2021 Online Learning Webinars are available.
+Online Learning Webinars are available.
 Please visit http://learn.uwindsor.ca/uwin-online to view powerpoint presentation or to hear video recording of the webinar.

 A. Please read the following:

-- Due to COVID-19, all Winter 2021 courses will be offered remotely.
+- Due to the continuing COVID 19 pandemic, Fall 2021 courses will continue to be offered remotely.

 - Please visit the Important Dates on the registrar's website for changes or updates.